 The CSA and DEA regulations impose certain security, recordkeeping and reporting requirements on DEA registrants.
-The DEA conducts cyclic inspections of manufacturers, distributors, importers, and exporters to review compliance with these requirements.
-CSA and DEA regulations including security, record keeping and reporting prior to issuing a controlled substance registration.
+The DEA will conduct a preregistration inspection to evaluate compliance with these requirements before issuing a new registration.
+The DEA also conducts cyclic inspections of current manufacturers, distributors, importers, and exporters to review compliance with these requirements.
 The specific security requirements vary by the type of business activity and the schedule and quantity of controlled substances handled by the registrant.
 The most stringent requirements apply to manufacturers of Schedule I and Schedule II substances.
-For example, manufacturers and distributors must store Schedule I and II drugs in secure vault with specific structural requirements.
+For example, manufacturers and distributors must store Schedule I and II drugs in a secure vault with specific structural requirements.
 Other physical security requirements that apply to all controlled substances include safes and cages, and the use of alarm systems and surveillance cameras.
-Regulations also require that registrants restrict employee access to controlled substances.
-Once registered, manufacturing, distribution, exporting or importing facilities must maintain records documenting the manufacture, receipt, distribution, import, or export of all controlled substances.
-Manufacturers and distributors must also submit regular reports to the DEA of the distribution of Schedule I and II controlled substances, Schedule III narcotic substances, and certain other designated substances.
+DEA regulations also require that registrants restrict employee access to controlled substances.
+Once registered, manufacturers, distribution, exporting or importing facilities must maintain records documenting the receipt, manufacture, storage, distribution, import, or export of all controlled substances.
+Manufacturers and distributors must also submit regular reports to the DEA of the acquisition and distribution of Schedule I and II controlled substances.
+Schedule III narcotic substances, and certain other designated substances.
 All DEA registrants must report any controlled substance thefts or significant losses and must obtain authorization to destroy or dispose of controlled substances.
-In addition to maintaining an importer and/or exporter registration, importers of controlled substances must obtain a permit for every import or export of a Schedule I or II substance and a narcotic substance in Schedule III, IV and V. For all other drugs in Schedule III, IV and V, importers and exporters must submit an import or export declaration.
-DEA conducts cyclic inspections to determine whether registrants are complying with these requirem
+In addition to maintaining an importer and/or export registration, importers and exporters must obtain a permit for every import or export declaration to be authorized to import or export these substances.
+The DEA conducts cyclic inspections to determine whether registrants are complying with these requirements.